Rebecca (2020 film): Plot

 Though disturbed by his confession, Mrs. de Winter is relieved to know that Maxim loves her and resolves to support him during the investigation.
 Favell attempts to blackmail Maxim, claiming to have proof that Rebecca did not intend suicide, in a note she had written.

 The trial shows Rebecca's boat to have been deliberately sunk.
 Testimony from Mrs. Danvers implies Rebecca's visit to a London doctor shortly before her death had to do with the pregnancy.
 The prosecutor produces Maxim's cheque written to Favell for the note, and Favell accuses Maxim of murdering Rebecca.
 Maxim is placed under arrest.

 At Manderley, Mrs. Danvers reveals that Rebecca hated all the men in her life.
 Mrs. de Winter fires her, locates Rebecca's doctor and reads her file, which reveals that she could not have been pregnant due to advanced uterine cancer and would have died within a few months.
-An investigator concludes Rebecca committed suicide by scuttling her boat, while Mrs. de Winter privately concludes that she had wanted Maxim to kill her.
+An investigator concludes that Rebecca committed suicide by scuttling her boat, while Mrs. de Winter privately concludes that Rebecca had wanted Maxim to kill her.

 Absolved, Maxim and his new wife drive home to find the mansion ablaze.
 A maid reveals that Mrs. Danvers started the fire and fled.
-Mrs. de Winter races to the cliffs, and finds her standing on a precipice.
+Mrs. de Winter races to the cliffs, and finds Mrs. Danvers standing on a precipice.
 She pleads with her not to jump, but the older woman curses the de Winters to never know happiness and jumps into the sea and drowns.

 Awakening from a dream years later, Mrs. de Winter is with her husband in Cairo, as they search for their dream home.
-She says that out of the wreck of Manderley she had saved the only thing worth saving - love.
+She says that out of the wreck of Manderley she had saved the only thing worth saving – love.